 4. Set and forget (well for about 4-6 hours at least on your low setting)

 THIS, internet, is how I like my crock pot recipes.
 Short, sweet and tasty!

-5 days a week, I start my day off with an enormous green smoothie — and at least one day a week I hear something about it:
+5 days a week, I always start my day with this amazon green powder smoothie– and at least one day a week I hear something about it:

 “What the heck is that?”